Can I earn a full-time income from my blog? How do I monetize my blog? I haven’t made a dime from my blog, what can I do?

 Create and sell online courses

 An online course is a series of lessons delivered over the internet.
-Among other monetizing methods, this probably is one of the most profitable ways to start monetizing your blog.
+Among other monetizing methods, sell online courses probably is one of the most profitable ways to start monetizing your blog.
 By the year 2025, the e-learning industry is expected to hit $325 billion.
 That’s a lot!

 Anyone with some skill can create an online course.
 All you need a little extra knowledge about a particular field, and being able to present your knowledge in a systematic way.